marchaesen/vcxsrv/mesalib/docs/systems.rst

 software drivers.

-The primary API is OpenGL but there's also support for OpenGL ES 1, ES2 and ES 3, OpenVG, OpenCL, VDPAU, XvMC and the EGL interface.
+The primary API is OpenGL but there's also support for OpenGL ES 1, ES2 and ES 3, OpenCL, VDPAU, XvMC and the EGL interface.

 Hardware drivers include: